Introduction

 Potential for Mis-Selling

-The flexibility inherent in DCAs can also lead to the potential for mis-selling.
+The flexibility inherent in car finance DCAs can also lead to the potential for mis-selling.
 Dealers might set higher interest rates to earn more commission, which may not always benefit the consumer.
-In recent years, many consumers realised dealers overcharged them for car finance through mis-sold PCP agreements, a significant issue.
+Consequently, in recent years, many consumers have realized that dealers overcharged them for car finance through mis-sold PCP agreements, a significant issue.
 Read more about mis sold PCP car finance here.

 Regulatory Oversight and Consumer Protection